pmndrs/react-three-next/README.md

 - Support glsl, images and svg imports
 - PWA Support
 - Dynamic meta data and header using Helmet
+- Clean code using ESlint, Prettier and Husky

 ### Architecture